-In 1998, the Custom Operator Services Division introduced the Company's new desktop application to the call center, Agent Desktop Environment ("ADE"), a graphical user interface based application.
-The ADE application uses, the same technology that can be found on the Internet to present the agent scripting.
+In 1998, the Custom Operator Services Division introduced the Company's new desktop application to the call center, Agent Desktop Environment ("ADE"); a graphical user interface-based application.
+The ADE application uses webenabled technology to present agent scripting.
 The application supports computer telephony integration, and allows all transactions to be accomplished from a personal computer.
-A majority of the divisions' clients have their own host applications on the Company's desktop computer system.
-ADE allows integration with outside host systems, and allows agent access to multiple systems.
+A majority of the division's clients have their own host applications on the Company's desktop computer system.
+ADE allows integration with outside host systems, and allows agent access to multiple systems and to the Internet.